-Coffee Is Under Attack
+Coffee Rust Is Going to Ruin Your Morning

 “A horrible, devastating epidemic—90 percent, 100 percent crop loss,” Mary Catherine Aime told me.
 She is a professor of botany and plant pathology at Purdue University and the director of its plant and fungal collections.
 “And ever since, we’ve been moving coffee around the world to keep it away from the disease.”

 By the end of the 19th century, rust had crushed coffee cultivation in South and East Asia.
-The colonial plantations of Ceylon was replanted with tea, turning the British into tea drinkers; those of Indonesia and Malaysia with rubber trees from seeds smuggled out of Brazil by a British explorer.
+The colonial plantations of Ceylon were replanted with tea, turning the British into tea drinkers; those of Indonesia and Malaysia with rubber trees from seeds smuggled out of Brazil by a British explorer.
 Coffee growing moved across the Atlantic.
 In a 1952 map made by the U.S. Department of Agriculture, a dark dotted line divides the world at the Prime Meridian.
 Everything to the east—sub-Saharan Africa, the Arabian Peninsula, India, Ceylon, Indonesia, and Polynesia—is labeled “Diseased” in block letters.
 Everything to the west—Central and South American mountain ranges whose climates mimicked those of the cool, high areas where coffee once had thrived—is assertively titled “Not Diseased.”

 It was confidently assumed that coffee rust could not cross the cordon sanitaire of the Atlantic.
 That was wrong.
 No one can say how rust came to the Americas.
 It might have arrived in shipments of other plants, living or dried.
 It might have clung to the shoes or clothes of travelers.
 It is even possible that rust crossed the planet on high-altitude winds, the route that another plant disease, wheat-stem rust, has used to spread between continents.
 Coffee rust moved without detection, and then, in 1970, its telltale spots and spore-laden dust appeared on coffee plants in Brazil.
 It spread quickly west and then north: to Peru, Ecuador, Colombia, and then up through Central America—the first wave, which Gabriel remembered from his father’s time.
 The disease was fierce, but when it appeared, lavish applications of fungicide and careful management of plants kept it in check.